teamputtygen/hn-docs/docs/researcher/hpcaas.rst

 If you prefer instead to use a proper batch system to handle your HPC application, then you can deploy a proper batch system on the cloud.
-An example SlipStream application for a `SLURM cluster`_ is provided.
+An example SlipStream application for a `Torque cluster`_ is provided.

-To deploy the application, follow the usual SlipStream procedure, clicking on "Deploy..." to start the cluster.
-Once the cluster has started, you can log into the head node as root.
-You can then use the usual command ``qsub`` to start your jobs.
+.. warning:: Note that this example is significantly out of date, but

-Note that the cluster only creates a single unix user for running jobs.
-If you want to have a multple user system, you'll need to create a new Torque deployment, add the required users, and manage access for those users to the head node.
+             provides an example on how to create your own batch system deployment.

-Note that the Torque application, as defined, is not a scalable.
-That means that you cannot change the number of worker nodes dynamically after the Torque application starts.
-You can also create a new Torque application to create a scalable version.
+This example shows how to setup the batch system configuration, create users on each node of the cluster, and allow for SSH access between nodes.
+Your batch system may also need to setup a shared file system.

 .. _Torque: http://www.adaptivecomputing.com/products/open-source/torque/